Second year Illini assistant awarded post season honor

 Photos from Illinois vs. Penn State dual on Feb.
 3, 2013

-Mark Perry is in his third season on the Fighting Illini coaching staff after coming from Cal Poly, where he served as co-head coach in 2010-11 and as an assistant coach in 2009-10.
+Mark Perry is in his fourth season on the Fighting Illini coaching staff after coming from Cal Poly, where he served as co-head coach in 2010-11 and as an assistant coach in 2009-10.

 Perry won a pair of NCAA titles at Iowa, taking the crown at 165 pounds in 2007 and 2008.
 He was a four-time All-American from 2005-08 and won a Big Ten title in 2007.
 He helped lead the Hawkeyes to an NCAA team national title in 2008 and was a team captain from 2005-08.